MicrosoftDocs/cpp-docs/docs/windows/wrl/getmodulebase-function.md

 f1_keywords: ["implements/Microsoft::WRL::GetModuleBase"]
 ms.assetid: 123d3b14-2eaf-4e02-8dcd-b6567917c6a6
 ---
-# GetModuleBase Function
+# GetModuleBase function

-Retrieves a [ModuleBase](../windows/modulebase-class.md) pointer that allows for incrementing and decrementing the reference count of a [RuntimeClass](../windows/runtimeclass-class.md) object.
+Retrieves a [ModuleBase](modulebase-class.md) pointer that allows for incrementing and decrementing the reference count of a [RuntimeClass](runtimeclass-class.md) object.

 ## Syntax